MohitPrajapati9/Customer-Churn-Analysis-EDA/README.md

   - Customers with higher monthly charges are more likely to churn.
 - Tenure:
   - New customers (with low tenure) have a higher churn rate.
 Long-term customers are more loyal.

-Some payment methods are linked to higher chances of leaving.